albertye1/notes/cs61b/mt2_review.md

 ## WQU + Path Compression
 When we do findSet, we set `root(i) = findSet(root(i))`, which is essentially taking the log of a log of a log -> $\Theta(1)$ on average.

+# BST
+A binary tree where left child of a node is always less and right child is always greater.

+## Insertion
+New items in the BST are always inserted as leaves.
+Move down, going to the left child if our current node is too big, and right child of our current node is too small.
+Duplicate nodes cannot exist.

+## Delertion
+If there are zero children, deletion is very easy, as you can delete the node without affecting the rest of the tree.

+If there is one child, we simply update the parent of the child to be the parent of the current node.
+The order is still here, because $a < b$ and $b < c$ means $a < c$.

+If there are two children, this is harder.
+We can replace the node with either the largest descendant on the left subtree, or the smallest descendant on the right subtree.

+Asymptotics:
+- Bushy BST -- searching, insertion, deletion are all $\Theta(\log N)$ because the height is $\log N$.
+- Spindly BST -- searching, insertion, deletion are all $\Theta(N)$ because the height is $N$.
+- Taller trees run slower.

 # 2-3 Tree

 A 2-3 tree is a tree with two types of nodes.